arogersrenee/portfolio/notes.md

 - image file size 300/400kb or lower
 - 144 dpi
 - increased the target touch point for nav links: https://stackoverflow.com/questions/11078509/how-to-increase-the-clickable-area-of-a-a-tag-button
+- nav stick to the top, position sticky on the header: https://markoskon.com/fixed-navbar-on-top-with-position-sticky/